-- Submission of a completed Nomination Form. - A minimum of three (3) years as a REALTOR® with current, active leadership involvement at LIBOR, and either New York State Association of REALTORS® (NYSAR) or National Association of REALTORS® (NAR). - Holds a current, active real estate license and is in good standing with LIBOR. - Previous recipients of this award and current LIBOR President are not eligible for nomination.
+- Submission of a completed Nomination Form. - A minimum of five (5) years as a REALTOR® with current, active leadership involvement at LIBOR, and either New York State Association of REALTORS® (NYSAR) or National Association of REALTORS® (NAR). - Holds a current, active real estate license and is in good standing with LIBOR. - Submission of at least one letter of recommendation required. - Previous recipients of this award and current LIBOR President are not eligible for nomination.